onkaira/data-integration/README.md

 data-integration
 ================

+Projetct : the integration and interrogation of heterogeneous data.

 this project was created during my master degree for educational purpose.

-the project is the integration and the interrogation of heterogeneous data.

 data : neo4j, hbase, tdb, d2rq